Fading Icons of Arizona’s Route 66

 I really wanted to visit Oatman because I had heard it was a town that was nearly overrun entirely by wild burros.
 And I love me a burro.
 So I really pushed for us to go.
 I’ll start by saying the road to Oatman is perhaps one of the scariest, yet also one of the most beautiful I have ever been on.
 Old Route 66 twists along the edge of the Black Mountains with some of the turns taken at only ten miles per hour.
 As for the town, it’s a tourist trap for sure, but just why is it populated with burros?
 While the town of Oatman was founded around 1906, and was named after a pioneer family attacked by Native Americans (just which tribe is up for debate) in 1851, it wasn’t until 1915 that gold was discovered, starting a small gold rush to the area, complete with the iconic burros accompanying the many miners.
 When the gold dried up in 1942 the miners released the burros into the hills, and today their decedents roam the town.
 They walk down the middle of the road without a second thought, and lurk for tourists with food, as several shops sell burro food for visitors.

-The Oatman Hotel, which also has an ice cream counter and saloon, is where Clark Gable and Carol Lombard spent their honeymoon.
+The Oatman Hotel, which also has an ice cream counter and saloon, has long since been said where Clark Gable and Carol Lombard spent their honeymoon, however it has been outed as a myth.

 Honolulu Club, Yucca.
 Abandoned.